denis-sokolov/chrome-supergenpass/README.md

-# SuperGenPass for Google Chrome™ by Denis
+# SuperGenPass for Google Chrome

 This Chrome extension allows generating unique passwords for every website without storing those passwords using the [SuperGenPass engine](http://supergenpass.com/)